 All Saints Catholic School participates in the Free/Reduced Lunch Program.
-Application forms for free and reduced lunches will be available at packet pick up or online at www.allsaintskenosha.org/currentfamilies/hotlunch.
+Application forms for free and reduced lunches will be available at supply drop-off or online HERE.
 Extra application forms are available in the office.
 If eligible, return the completed form to the office c/o Lesley Feudner.
 You may also complete an online form in your family billing account.